 13.2 We have facilities for storing deeds and wills and are pleased to provide these services

+comply with your instructions or those of the third party.
 In addition, we may charge you both for:

 - reading, correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.